jfeltkamp/cookiesjsr/README.md

 /**
  * Entry to your custom code:
- * Catch the Event 'cookieConsent' that comes with an object services inside the
+ * Catch the Event 'cookiesjsrUserConsent' that comes with an object services inside the
  * event object called with event.detail.services.
 It contains the current user decisions.
  *
  * This event is fired when DOM is loaded or user updates his settings.
  */
-document.addEventListener('cookieConsent', function(event) {
+document.addEventListener('cookiesjsrUserConsent', function(event) {
   var services = (typeof event.detail.services === 'object') ? event.detail.services : {};
   for (var sid in services) {
     if(typeof dispatcher[sid] === 'object') {